Launch Services Keys

 YES, Launch Services allows the app to launch only when the host platform is iOS.

-Boolean - OS X) specifies whether to launch the app using the subbinary for the current architecture.
+Boolean - macOS) specifies whether to launch the app using the subbinary for the current architecture.
 If this key is set to

 YES, Launch Services always runs the app using the binary compiled for the current architecture.
 You can use this key to prevent a universal binary from being run under Rosetta emulation on an Intel-based Mac.
 For more information about configuring the execution architectures, see LSArchitecturePriority.